jelleh/iracing-matrix/README.md

 It will display your current speed and RPM on the 7 segment display
 On the left led strip you will see the braking percentage,
-and the right strip displays the RPM precentage between 70% and 100%
+and the right strip displays the RPM percentage between 70% and 100%
 The RPM led strip will blink quickly when the RPM percentage is above 99%

 <img src="./media/iracing_matrix_1.jpg" width="300" alt="Housing front"></img>